nanoutils/nanoutils/docs/docs/methods.md

 ## `insert`

-Inserts value into an `array` at a specified index
+Inserts value into `array` at a specified index

 ```js
 import { insert } from 'nanoutils'